CopernicaMarketingSoftware/Documentation/Publisher/en/dkim.md

 was not spoofed or modified in transit.
 Together with [SPF](./spf.md) and [DMARC](./dmarc), DKIM is used to prevent email abuse.

-To create digitial signatures, DKIM uses a private and public key pair.
+To create digital signatures, DKIM uses a private and public key pair.
 The private key of this pair is required to sign an email and is only known to the sender (thus to us if you send with Copernica).
 The private key is linked to a public key that is published in DNS and accessible to everyone (hence the